 - Those who work with children and families should listen carefully to elicit parents’ own experiences of stress and/or increased family closeness and help parents create more positive experiences.

 The survey found that while families reported stress during the pandemic, most stressed families also reported positive experiences, and nearly half of those who reported positive experiences also reported stress.
 Positive childhood experiences can protect against toxic stress.
 Toxic stress can be a biological result of negative experiences and can contribute to poor health outcomes.

-“The closeness between parents and their children, even under stress, reflects remarkable adaptation and healing,” said Robert Sege, MD, PhD, Pediatrician at Tufts Children’s Hospital and Director of the Center for Community-Engaged Medicine at Tufts Medical Center.
+“The closeness between parents and their children, even under stress, reflects remarkable adaptation and healing,” said Robert Sege, MD, PhD, Pediatrician at Tufts Medical Center and Director of the Center for Community-Engaged Medicine at Tufts Medical Center.
 “Closer relationships are a hallmark of post traumatic brain growth, and our survey’s results indicate this may be a silver lining of disrupted daily life during the pandemic.”

 The survey is the first of three that will be conducted.
 The next report to be released will explore the pandemic’s impact on children with special health care needs and focus on child discipline and intimate partner violence during this period.

 Dr. Sege explores the benefits of positive childhood experiences in a Pediatrics Perspective, “Reasons for HOPE,” to be published in the AAP journal, Pediatrics on April 20.
 The peer-reviewed article is based on his work with 7,000 service providers throughout the country and is published as an additional resource here.